From time to time many people like to “let their hair down” a little and enjoy a drink or two… or three… or many more.

 Buckle in while we explore hangovers, and specifically, what are the best energy drinks for hangovers.

 Vitamin B is one of the main resources that help in eliminating alcohol from the body.
-Lack of Vitamin B causes hangover symptoms that you and I are both really familiar with and can make them feel worse.
-Memory loss, sluggishness, and never-ending headaches.
-It's never pretty!

-Fortunately, energy drinks are a great source of B group vitamins.
+Fortunately, energy drinks are a great source of B-group vitamins.
 By extension, that means that energy drinks can help to reduce the severity of a hangover.

 So which energy drinks contain Vitamin B?

 Similar to Vitamin B, Vitamin C leaves the body when we visit the bathroom.
 Both of these groups of vitamins are water-soluble.
-As with Vitamin B, Vitamin C should be taken before and after drinking to help ease hangovers symptoms.
+As with Vitamin B, Vitamin C should be taken before and after drinking to help ease hangover symptoms.

 What energy drinks contain Vitamin C?